Upper Grand District School Board: Secondary schools

 In January 2018, The Upper Grand District School Board announced new plans to build a secondary school northwest of the Victoria Road at Arkell Road intersection.
 The project is a part of Ontario's Ministry of Education's plan to build 30 new schools across the province and renovate 40 others.
 The new secondary school is expected to provide relief for the overpopulated Centennial C.V.I. high school. it is designed to accommodate 900 students and will cost the provincial government an estimated $25.5 million.

 Educational options

-The district offers various alternative programs for high school students, including the Community Environmental Leadership Program (CELP), Headwaters, and da Vinci Arts & Science Environmental Leadership Program.

-As part of Career/Life planning programming, Upper Grand DSB offers four immersive experiential programs for students in grades 7-12+ that promote learning through exploration, investigation, and active participation.
-Choosing a program based on their skills and ambitions, students can explore and build skills related to a variety of careers both within and outside of the classroom with full assistance and support, easing the transition as they move on to post-secondary education, whether in an apprenticeship, college or university.
+As part of Career/Life planning programming, Upper Grand DSB offers four immersive experiential programs for students in grades 7-12+.